Representing Yourself at Your Family Law Trial: Definitions of Words Commonly Used in Family Law Cases

 Adjournment: When a judge “adjourns” a case, the judge is setting another future date for the parties to come before the judge again.

-Applicant: The person who starts a family law case by serving and filing an Application – Form 8 in the family court.
+Applicant: The person who starts a family law case by serving and filing a Form 8: Application (General) in the family court.

-Application: A person starts a family law case by filling out Form 8 – Application, filing the application with the court and serving it on the other party.
+Application: A person starts a family law case by filling out Form 8: Application (General), filing the application with the court and serving it on the other party.
 There are different types of Applications and you must ensure that you have the correct Form 8 for your application.

 Appeal: If a judge makes an error of law or fact on a decision, another “higher” court will hear an appeal of the decision.
 Note that an appeal will not be heard simply because you do not like the judge’s decision.
 There must be an error of law or fact.